APWaldo/Final_Data/README.md

 I need to look at proportions, not total numbers.
 This will give a more accurate picture of which race is getting parole per crime the most, or if they are all equal per crime (which is our null hypothesis).
 For this I need to create several new data sets looking at each crime and then looking closely at the racial proportion per crime.

 ####Correlations and Regressions
+I would like to start seeing which variables have the strongest relationships with each other.
+But this will only come once I create a new column for proportional population.